bsmg/beat-saber-community-wiki/mapping.md

 2. [ ] [Set up your audio file](/mapping#audio-editing-resources) including finding and confirming the BPM and exporting to OGG format.
 3. [ ] Set up your first song in your mapping editor (steps vary by which editor you choose).
 4. [ ] Get mapping!
 Review [Basic Mapping practices](/mapping#tutorials-and-references) before you start.
 [Playtest](/mapping#playtesting) your own work early and often while mapping.
 5. [ ] Get lighting!
-Review [Basic Lighting information](https://docs.google.com/document/d/1wpZgBeOD1-UbJpXf-b6gX5ICNYygCd6UK6LOPm-t5QM/edit) (courtesy of Puds).
+Review [Basic Lighting information](/mapping#lighting-practices).
 Simple manual lighting is easier than you think!
 6. [ ] Get your map [playtested](/mapping/#playtesting)!
 Third-party playtesting via the BSMG Discord is highly recommended to get constructive feedback and to get past your own “map blindness.”
 7. [ ] Once your song has been mapped, lighted, and playtested you’re ready to [release](/mapping/#publishing-songs) your song to the world on Beat Saver.
 # Tutorials and References